-Deals with current topics in humanities not covered in other courses.
-Topics will vary at discretion of the instructor.
+Deals with current topics in HVAC not covered in other courses.
+Topics will vary at the discretion of the instructor.
 No topic will be offered more than twice within three years.
-May be repeated three times with different topics.
-Topic to be listed on student's permanent academic record.
+May be repeated with different topics to a maximum of four credit hours.
+Topic to be listed on student's record.